Ventura County Christian School

 Ventura County Christian School is a private, nondenominational Christian school in Ventura, California.
 VCCS began in 1994 as a high school only (Grades 9–12).
 In 2003 it began hosting all grades K-12, and moved to a separate building on MacMillan Avenue.
 It currently has approximately 90 high school students, and an average class size of 15 students.

+In 2023 the school moved to a new location on Teloma Dr. in Ventura.